Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: Rank-adaptive integration

 Let us choose the threshold $\epsilon_{\mathrm{inc}}$ in \eqref{condition_for_rank_inc} to satisfy

 and assume that the condition

 is satisfied for all $ t \in [0,T]$.
 Then we have the following bound for the local truncation error

-In particular, we have that the continuous-time adaptive rank scheme is consistent with order one in $\Delta t$ if the normal vector threshold is set as in \eqref{normal_thresh_upper_bound}.
+In particular, we have that the continuous-time rank-adaptive scheme is order one consistent in $\Delta t$ if the normal vector threshold is set as in \eqref{normal_thresh_upper_bound}.

-When implementing the adaptive scheme we usually discretize the time domain $[0,T]$ into a mesh of time instants $t_1, t_2, \ldots$.
+When implementing the adaptive scheme we usually discretize the time domain $[0,T]$ into a mesh of time instants as in \eqref{discrete_time}.
 Therefore, we do not necessarily have control over the normal vector for all $t \in [0,T]$ but rather only at a finite number of time instants.
-However, an analogous argument as we have made for order one consistency in the continuous time adaptive rank scheme holds for the discrete time adaptive rank scheme by considering the first-order approximation of the local truncation error given in \eqref{left_endpoint_approx_of_normal}.
-In particular by using the equality in \eqref{left_endpoint_approx_of_normal} and discrete time thresholding of the normal component, i.e.,
+However, an analogous argument as we have made for order one consistency in the continuous time {rank-adaptive} scheme holds for the discrete time {rank-adaptive} scheme by considering the first-order approximation of the local truncation error given in \eqref{left_endpoint_approx_of_normal}.
+In particular by using the equality in \eqref{left_endpoint_approx_of_normal} and discrete time thresholding of the normal component

 we have that